 Here are some tips to help you with it.

 Children learn by observation so if you want to raise a reader and a lifelong learner, grab a book, magazine, or cereal box and dig in.
 Let your kids see you read for enjoyment at least once every single day and more on the weekends.
 That's because humans are born with something called mirror neurons that help us to learn from others.
 So if you want to raise children who love to read, just do it!

 Teach your children to solve problems like this.
 Watch them and listen first and then give them the least amount of help they need to succeed.
 That way, you feel like you're teaching them something rather than doing it for them and you won't get so frustrated.
 This method is called scaffolding.
 It's one of the most well-researched concepts in education and it works.
 (Vygotsky)

 Floortime is a method for engaging kids in their own learning that was developed by Dr. Stanley Greenspan.
-This is the laziest method yet and also the most fun.
-It's backed by a lot of research and it helps your kids because it teaches them to make good decisions.
-You can learn all about how to do Floortime here.
+This is the laziest method yet and also the best way to grow your child's language abilities and help them feel more confident in making choices.

-Nanci J Bradley is an early childhood and family educator, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
+Nanci J Bradley is an early childhood and family educator, author, teacher, and an all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
-She received her MA in human development from Pacific Oaks College in 2011.
+She received her MA in human development from Pacific Oaks College in 2009.
 She lives and teaches in Madison WI.